Disability group code N[N]

 Acquired brain injury is used to describe multiple disabilities arising from damage to the brain acquired after birth.
 Results in deterioration in cognitive, physical, emotional or independent functioning.
 May be as a result of accidents, stroke, brain tumours, infection, poisoning, lack of oxygen or degenerative neurological disease.

 CODE 6 Neurological (including epilepsy and Alzheimer's disease)

-Neurological disability applies to impairments of the nervous system occurring after birth, includes epilepsy and organic dementias (e.g. Alzheimer’s disease) as well as such conditions as multiple sclerosis and Parkinson’s disease.
+Neurological disability applies to impairments of the nervous system occurring after birth, including epilepsy and organic dementias (for example, Alzheimer’s disease) as well as conditions such as multiple sclerosis and Parkinson’s disease.